 - Details.
 Detailed information about the current photo can be displayed.
 This is similar to the

 - Create GIF.
 You can create a GIF animation using the burst shot photos.
+These GIFs can be used as live wallpapers on the lock screen.

 - Set as wallpaper.
 You can export the current photo as wallpaper for Galaxy S20 lock screen or the home screen.